2025 Art & Songwriting Contest

 VISUAL ART CONTEST

-Contest judges will select 10 finalists (5 Juniors & 5 Seniors) to share $19,000 in college scholarships.
-Following the Scholarship Awards Luncheon (March 23rd 2024 at the Sheraton New Orleans Hotel), the winning entries will travel on public view for one year as an exhibition at museums and cultural venues across Louisiana.
+All high school juniors and seniors in the state of Louisiana are eligible to apply.
+Contest judges will select 10 finalists (5 juniors/5 seniors) to share $19,000 in college scholarships.
+Following the Scholarship Awards Luncheon (Saturday March 22, 2025 at the Sheraton New Orleans Hotel), the winning entries will tour on exhibition across Louisiana.

 Individual visual artworks are judged on the following criteria: